twilight-project/relayer-data-api/specs/README.md

 # Relayer API Endpoints

-We have a [Relayer](https://github.com/twilight-project/twilight-relayer), whose job is to match and execute trade orders for the exchange.
-It uses Kafka to maintain message queues and event logging, QuestDB is used save historic data and has an API module which is used to communicate with the relayer.
+We have a [Relayer](https://github.com/twilight-project/twilight-relayer), whose job is to open and settle trade orders with Twilight Pool.
+It uses Kafka to maintain message queues and event logging and QuestDB to save historic data.
+It has an API module for message communication with the relayer.
 Please refer to the image below to get a basic understanding of the relayer.

 ![relayer](./img/img1.png)